Skip to content

 Equipment and orthotics

-The Children’s Integrated Equipment Service (CIES) provide equipment for children and young people under the age of 18 (or 19 if still in full time education) who meet the criteria for a service from CITES.
-The types of equipment they provide includes daily living equipment, complex equipment, and orthotics.
+The Children’s Integrated Equipment Service (CIES) provide equipment for children and young people.
+They must be under the age of 18 (or 19 if still in full time education) who meet the criteria for a service from CITES.
+The types of equipment they provide includes:

 Other topics covered by this service include: